Canonical translation surfaces for computing Veech groups

-We can now argue with the other endpoint of $e$ instead of $q$.
-We find that the sector $S^+$ of the open disk whose center is this second point and whose radius is $R$ the distance from it to $0$ bounded by the radial lines to $0$ and to $w$ is also covered by such triangles.
-Now, $r \le R + |\hat{e}|$ and $R \le r + |\hat{e}|$ must both hold (where $|\hat{e}|$ denotes its length), as for example the definition of $r$ shows that the path from $\hat{p}$ along $\hat{e}$ and then to $0$ has image under the map $j$ that joins $q$ to $\sigma$ (passing through only regular points).
-That is, $D(\hat{q})$ is contained in the union of $S$ and $S^+$.
-For the same reason this is true for the disk of the other endpoint.
-But, similar comparisons of lengths of paths show that $D(\hat{p}) \subset S\cup S^+$ also holds for points $\hat{p}$ lying in the interior of $\hat{e}$.
+We can now argue with the other endpoint of $\hat e$ instead of $\hat q$.
+Let $R$ be the distance from this point to $0$ and let $S^+$ be the sector of center this second point and radius $R$ which is bounded by the radial lines to $0$ and to $w$.
+By the arguments above $S^+$ is similarly covered by triangles.
+By Euclidean geometry, $r \le R + |\hat{e}|$ (where $|\cdot |$ denotes length).
+It follows that the disk $D(\hat{q})$ is contained in the union of $S_{-}$ and $S^+$.
+By symmetry, the disk of the other endpoint is also contained in the union of these sectors.
+But, similar comparisons of lengths of paths show that $D(\hat{p}) \subset S_{-}\cup S^+$ also holds for points $\hat{p}$ lying in the interior of $\hat{e}$.